 In lieu of flowers, please make a donation in Brent's name to the ALS Association.

-To send flowers to Brent's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Brent Edmonds, please visit our floral store.